UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 **********************************************************************************************************************************
 Log messages within the procedures and functions in the *rand_pkg* use the following message IDs (disabled by default):

-* ID_RAND_GEN: Used for logging random generated values
+* ID_RAND_GEN: Used for logging general randomization values returned by rand().
-* ID_RAND_CONF: Used for logging randomization configuration
+* ID_RAND_CONF: Used for logging general randomization configuration changes, except from name and scope.

 The default scope for log messages in the *rand_pkg* is C_TB_SCOPE_DEFAULT and it can be updated using the procedure ``set_scope()``.
 The maximum length of the scope is defined by C_LOG_SCOPE_WIDTH.
 Both of these constants are defined in adaptations_pkg.